THE WAY OF THE CROSS

 The Women of Jerusalem weep over Jesus

-V. We adore Thee, O Christ, and we bless Thee.
+V. We adore Thee, O Christ, and we praise Thee.

 R. Because by Thy holy Cross, Thou hast redeemed the world.

-Consider how those women wept with compassion at seeing Jesus in so pitiable a state, streaming with blood, as He walked along.
-But Jesus said to them, "Weep not so much for Me, but for your children."
+Consider that those women wept with compassion at seeing Jesus in so pitiable a state, streaming with blood, as He walked along.
+But Jesus said to them, "Weep not for Me, but for your children."

 (Kneel)